1wheel/roadtolarissa/source/_posts/2015-03-10-data-analysis-with-d3.markdown

 }
 ```

-Store the created positionBy objects in an array makes creating a toggle to switch between them simple:
+Storing the created `positionBy` objects in an array makes creating a toggle to switch between them simple:

 ```javascript
 d3.select('#buttons').dataAppend(positionings, 'span.button')